Are you ready for rewarding Medical career training?

 When you choose to work with the elderly, you’ll not only be providing important care to a deserving population; you’ll be rewarded with sound job security and true gratitude.

 At Career Quest Learning Centers, you can train to work in the healthcare field as a Medical Assistant and specialize in geriatrics once you are working.
-Your new career could be waiting behind a Michigan door at Lansing, Jackson, Mt.
-Pleasant or Bay City.
+Your new career could be waiting behind a Michigan door at Lansing, Jackson, or Mt.
+Pleasant.